ShookumGA/assets/README.md

 ### Directories
 This repository has one directory at the parent level called assets.
 The following directories within it:

-####logos
+#### gamerammo/

-# This is the maain directory for all gamerammo logos.
-This includes logos as icons, banners, or any other form of production of the gamerammo logo that may need to be done.
+This is the maain directory for all gamerammo brand assets.
+This includes banners, logos, icons, previews, website/app assets,  or any other form of production of the gamerammo asset that may need to be done.

 * banners/
   * banners/main/